By Terence Gunville, LCSW, psychotherapist

 ProHealth Senior Breakfast Club

 ProHealth Care’s Senior Breakfast Club is free and open to anyone 60 or older.
-Seniors meet on the third Thursday of every month.
-To register, visit ProHealthCare.org/Classes or call 262-928-2745.
+To register for monthly meetings in Oconomowoc or Waukesha, visit ProHealthCare.org/Classes or call 262-928-2745.

 # # #